gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Race Condition in Rekeying

-A race condition may happen when both peer experience local AGING event at the same time and start creation of a new DTLS connection.
+A race condition may happen when both peers experience local AGING event at the same time and start creation of a new DTLS connection.

 The race condition is solved as specified in {{add-dtls-connection}}.